-Buhari rejoices with China on Lunar new year
+Buhari rejoices with China on Lunar New Year

 Juliana Taiwo-Obalonye, Abuja

-President Buhari noted the accomplishments of China in the past year globally and domestically, especially on the economic and the political fronts.
+President Buhari also noted the accomplishments of China in the past year globally and domestically especially on the economic and the political fronts.

 Buhari also commended the close bilateral relationship between China and Nigeria on one hand and Sino-African relations on the other hand: “This year marks the 47th anniversary of the establishment of diplomatic relations between Nigeria and China, I am pleased to see that political, economic, cultural and social ties between our two countries are getting stronger.